Back in Time

 By Rickie Longfellow

 Get your kicks on Route 66!
 At one time or another most of us have heard this 1946 song written by Bobby Troup and sung by the unforgettable Nat King Cole.
-But many of us remember it as a theme song that accompanied a popular 1960s television series entitled Route 66, starring Martin Milner, George Maharis and Glenn Corbett.
-Not much of a plot (three young men drive around America working odd jobs and helping folks in need) however the series, which ran from 1960 to 1964, helped immortalize this road.
+But many of us also remember the theme song composed by Nelson Riddle that accompanied a popular 1960s television series entitled Route 66, starring Martin Milner, George Maharis and Glenn Corbett.
+The series followed three young men driving around America working odd jobs and helping folks in need.
+The series, which ran from 1960 to 1964 and continued in syndicated reruns for decades, helped immortalize this road.

 In the early 1900s, Cyrus Avery of Tulsa, Oklahoma, a realtor and owner of a coal company, began acquiring oil leases.
 With the need to reach the barren lands around him and the need for a roadway from the Midwest to the western lands connecting cities along the way, the road became a reality.
 With John Woodruff of Springfield, Missouri, Avery promoted the idea of bringing prosperity to Tulsa and other points west.
 Unlike the straight Lincoln Highway, Route 66 did not follow a linear course.
 Its diagonal course linked hundreds of rural communities from Chicago to Kansas and on to Los Angeles, enabling farmers to transport grain and produce.
 By the 1930s the trucking industry was using Route 66.
 The truckers enjoyed the easier drive across the prairie lands and milder climates than the northern routes offered.
 Avery is remembered as "The Father of Route 66."